Russo-Persian Wars: Treaty of Turkmenchay (1828)

-Post-war relations
+Aftermath

 Following the signature of the Treaty of Turkmenchay, Persia experienced considerable instability.
 Alexander Sergeyevich Griboedov, a Russian envoy, was murdered in Tehran in 1829.
 In 1830, Fath Ali Shah sent a diplomatic mission to Russia to apologise formally.

 In 1831, there was unrest in Yazd and Kerman, and in 1832, several chieftains rebelled in Quchan and Turbat-i Haidari in 1832.
 Following the death of Fath Ali Shah in 1834, there were increased concerns over the possibility of civil war.
 Rival claimants to the throne stirred up further discontent in the early reign of Mohammed Shah.
 In 1839 and 1840, Isfahan experienced serious unrest after high-ranking officials questioned and inhibited the central government's authority.

 Over the course of the 19th century, Qajar Persia largely fell into the sphere of influence of Russia, who jostled control over Iran and Afghanistan with Britain during the Great Game.
 The Romanovs shifted to a policy of 'informal support' for the weakened Qajar dynasty — continuing to place pressure with advances in the largely nomadic Turkestan, a crucial frontier territory of the Qajars — this Russian domination of Persia continued for nearly a century.
 The Persian monarchy became more of a symbolic concept in which Russian diplomats were themselves powerbrokers in Iran and the monarchy was dependent on Russian and British loans for funds.
 The Russian Empire backed Persian sieges of Herat in 1837–1838 and 1856, as part of the Great Game.
 For Persia, the expansion into Afghanistan was an attempt to compensate for the lost territories to Russia in the Caucasus.

 Russia became concerned with silk production in the Caucasus.
 Merchants in Elisavetpol (formerly Ganja) expressed interest in assuming control of the Caucasian silk industry.
 Russian authorities also attempted to reallocate the lands of Azerbaijani nobles among Russian landlords, an action which proved unsuccessful.
 T.B.
 Armstrong, a traveller in the region, noted that the new Russian domination of the Caucasus was resented in Zanjan and parts of Azerbaijan.

 By 1860, fifty thousand Persians had settled in the Caucasian region.
 Trade continued between Russia and Persia, consisting of sugar and petroleum exported to Persia, and cotton, rice, wool, dried fruit exported to Russia.
 In 1897, exports into Russia totalled 18,649,669 rubles, and imports into Persia were 16,036,032 rubles.

 In 1879, the establishment of the Cossack Brigade by Russian officers gave the Russian Empire influence over the modernization of the Qajar army.
 This influence was especially pronounced because the Persian monarchy's legitimacy was predicated on an image of military prowess.
 By the 1890s, Russian tutors, doctors and officers were prominent at the Shah's court, influencing policy personally.
 In 1907 the Russian Empire, alongside the British Empire, partitioned Iran into spheres of influence with the Anglo-Russian Convention.
 Russian forces would also enter Persia during the Russian involvement in the Persian Constitutional Revolution.